A 9-Step Guide to Developing a Mobile App

 Track and Measure App Metrics

-If you don’t track and measure key metrics of your app you have no idea if the app is successful.
+If you don’t track and measure the key metrics of your app, you have no idea if it is successful.
 You also won’t be able to detect performance issues.
 Or be able to assess features or areas of the app that users dislike or find problematic.
 Key metrics to watch include:

 There are many tools you can use to track and measure key app metrics.
 However, Google Analytics for Firebase and Flurry are both no-cost options with a powerful suite of features.
 We’ll take a deeper dive into app metrics in a future post.